Historical Context and Background Information

 - The Sixties: Primary Documents and Personal Narratives, 1960-1974Potential use - Investigate the Chicago Eight.

-- Freedom House Digital PhotographsMaterials held in the NUL Archives and Special Collections Department.
+- Freedom House Digital PhotographsMaterials digitized and held by the NU Library Archives and Special Collections Department.

 Historical Context - Legal Materials

-HeinOnline is a rich source of historical legal materials.
-In addition to large collections of law reviews, cases, Congressional materials, Presidential documents, and state legal resources, this database provides a number of specialized libraries of potential interest.
+- HeinOnline This link opens in a new windowHeinOnline is available courtesy of the Northeastern School of Law Library.
+This resource is a rich source of historical legal materials.
+In addition to large collections of law reviews, cases, Congressional materials, Presidential documents, and state legal resources, HeinOnline provides a number of specialized collections of potential interest.